Master of Arts in Work and Labor Policy

 Program Coordinator: Jason Russell, Ph.D., email@example.com

-All matriculated students first enroll at the fall or spring residency.
-All new matriculated students must take the first two required courses, Labor Emphasis Seminar and Policy Process, which start only in the fall and the spring terms.
+All matriculated students first enroll for the fall or spring residency.
+All new matriculated students must take the first two required courses, Work and Labor Studies and Policy Process, which start only in the fall and the spring terms.

 Apply for Admission